gatekeeper1122/2T1-Protex/README.md

 - REMOVE ALL WEAPONS - Block & Notify
 >	OPTIONAL
 - GIVE PICKUP REWARDS - Notify
 >	OPTIONAL.
-Can be used to detect if someone tries to crash you, but also has legitimate uses in CEO missions.
+Can be used to detect if someone tries to crash you, but also has legitimate uses in CEO missions
 - VOTE KICKS - Notify
 >	OPTIONAL.
 Setting this to block does NOTHING.
-And the notifications only tell you that the person is vote kicking *someone* not just specifically you.
+And the notifications only tell you that the person is vote kicking *someone* not just specifically you

 ### Notes
-- Event Hooks > Net Events > VEHICLE COMPONENT CTRL will stop people from going into vehicles near you.
+- Event Hooks > Net Events > VEHICLE COMPONENT CTRL will stop people from going into vehicles near you

 ### OPTIONAL
 - NET CHECK EXE SIZE - Notify
->	It has been observed that some modders leak this event.
+>	It has been observed that some modders leak this event
 - NET CHECK CODE CRCS - Notify
->	It has been observed that some modders leak this event.
+>	It has been observed that some modders leak this event